DOLPHIN

 feel comfortable?

-We have had many couples attend our retreats over these twelve
+We have had many couples attend our retreats since 1994 and it is

-years and it is especially wonderful when one of the spouses is
+especially wonderful when one of the spouses is just opening up

-just opening up spiritually!
-We provide such a loving and safe
+spiritually!
+We provide such a loving and safe space for everyone

 10)